Directional vs Twin vs Directional Twin

 Nose, tail, sidecut, flex, stance… on a true twin, every feature of a snowboard that can be symmetrical is symmetrical.
 The nose and tail are basically a mirror image, with the narrowest point exactly halfway down the length.

 True twins were first developed as snowboarding exploded in the mid 90s, when terrain parks began to spring up across the globe and riders were pushing the boundaries of freestyle.
 Their biggest advantage is that they feel exactly the same riding forwards or backwards (assuming you’ve got a centered duck stance – see our article on setting up your bindings).
 This makes them great for switch takeoffs and landings on the jump line, as well as butters and rail combos.
 If that sounds like your kind of snowboarding, then a true twin like the Agent or Heist will help you take your tricks to the next level.
+Check-out our full line of True Twin snowboards here.

 The obvious downside of true twins is that they don’t perform as well in powder.
 But what if you want to take your freestyle game to the backcountry – or you just want one board to ride the park and the trails?
 The answer is the directional twin.